Most Common Fatal Injuries in Car Accidents

 While automobile manufacturers and policymakers worldwide take steps to reduce fatal car crashes and road traffic accidents, the numbers are still staggering.
 Consistently, car accidents remain a leading cause of death in the United States and elsewhere.
 For certain age groups, car accidents are the leading cause of death.

 Each year more than 38,000 people die in car accidents on US roads.
 Vehicle accident fatalities rose in 2020.
-This is surprising given that the COVID-19 pandemic significantly reduced the number of cars on the road at any given time.
 Experts attribute 2020’s rise in car crash fatalities to increased speeding rates that came alongside fewer cars being on the road.

 Even if you take extra precautions as a driver or passenger, safety is unfortunately not a guarantee.
 Despite any steps that you may take, road traffic safety depends on other motorists’ actions, and you cannot control the actions of other road users.

 Knowing this, you may find yourself wondering, what are the most common fatal injuries in car accidents?
 While road safety is never a guarantee, if you know the most common fatal injuries in car accidents, you can take proactive steps to avoid them.

 The Most Common Fatal Injuries in Car Accidents

 Traumatic brain injury (TBI) and other types of head or brain injuries are some of the most common fatal injuries in car accidents each year.
 Although protected by our skulls, our brains are also one of the organs most susceptible to injury.